NEOSidekick/n8n-nodes-neos/TASKS.md

 }

-	5. [ 	Task 9.5: Add screenshots of the node configuration in n8n.
+	5. [ ] 	Task 9.5: Add screenshots of the node configuration in n8n.
 	•	Show the user how to drag & drop, set up event filters.
-	6. [ 	Task 9.6: Publish these docs as a Confluence page or in the official n8n docs if relevant.

 ⸻